M29992/basic-portfolio-template/README.md

 * [Licence](#6-licence)

 ## 2. Features
-* variables for easy theme changes
-* code comments
+* Fully responsive
-* commit early and commit often
-* meets AA guidance
+* Code is in source control
+* Code is commented appropriately
-* meets HTML and CSS templates
+* HTML and CSS meet W3C validation standards
+* Conforms to WCAG 2.1 AA standards
+* Site is displayed within 2 seconds
+* Site is served using HTTPS only
+* Uses Google Analytics
-* fully responsive
+* Image optimisation
-* quick load times
-* fully optimised images
+* Use of Variables for better theming changes

 ## 3. Setup and Configuration
 blah blah blah